 Afterwards we gorge on platters of fresh sushi under the stars on the terrace of the hotel’s Silk Road restaurant (pictured), which overlooks the resort’s pool – also the biggest in Oman.

 For true fans of al fresco dining, the Rotana cheerful staff are happy to set up a candlelit meal on the beach to mark special occasions.
-Blissfully romantic, but be sure to layer on insect repellant though, as mosquitoes also fall in love here.
+Unquestionably romantic, but be sure to layer on insect repellant though, as mosquitoes also fall in love here.